zachartrand/SoME-3/index.md

 $$\sum_{n=0}^{\infty} ar^n = a + ar + ar^2 + ... + ar^n + ...$$

-If we set this series equal to $s$, we can do some rearranging to find a function that this series is equivalent to:
+If we set this formula equal to $s$, we can do some rearranging to find a function that this series is equivalent to:

 $$s = a + ar + ar^2 + ... + ar^n + ...$$